Use cases of WebRTC, how it works and benefits of the technology explained in a nutshell.

 It is important to understand from where we are coming from: If you wanted to build anything that allowed for voice or video calling a few years ago, you were most probably used C/C++ for that.
 This means long development cycles and higher development costs.

 WebRTC today is available in all modern browsers.
-Google Chrome, Mozilla Firefox, Apple Safari and Microsoft Edge support WebRTC.
+Google Chrome, Mozilla Firefox, Apple Safari and Microsoft Edge support it.

-You can also “take” WebRTC and integrate it into an application or an embedded device without the need of browser at all.
+You can also “take” it and integrate it into an application or an embedded device without the need of browser at all.

 Media and access